foundry-rs/starknet-foundry/docs/src/appendix/cast/invoke.md

 ## `--max-fee <MAX_FEE>`
 Optional.

-Max fee for transaction.
-If not provided, max fee will be automatically estimated.
+Max fee for the transaction.
+If not provided, it will be automatically estimated.